 You should be careful when answering a question about your greatest setback.
 Since top schools receive applications from students of all backgrounds, the definition of a “challenge” will vary from person to person.
 A setback is not one C on your report card in ninth grade after a lifetime of A’s.
 Admissions officers read essays from students who’ve experienced homelessness, debilitating illness, domestic violence, actual disasters.
 Does your definition of a challenge seem relatively minor when you think about these issues?
 If so, choose a different topic.

 It’s important that you don’t exaggerate adversity.
 Don’t write about a minor soccer injury you received that had few repercussions, but is really a way for you to talk about your awesome team travel experiences.
 Find a topic that speaks to the best sides of you.

 Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

-There’s no definition in the Common App Personal statement prompts 2020-2021 about how grand the idea you’re challenging has to be.
-If you have a compelling story about arranging a protest in your neighborhood or school where you tried to change the authorities’ mind, that’s awesome, and definitely something you should write about.
-But even something less tangible - such as changing your parents’ minds on why the women’s national soccer team deserve equal pay - could also be spun into a powerful story about what drives you to act and policies you’re passionate about.
+There’s no definition in the Common App Personal statement prompts 2021-2022 about how grand the idea you’re challenging has to be.
+If you have a compelling story about arranging a protest in your neighborhood or school that tried to change the authorities’ mind, that’s awesome, and definitely something you should write about.
+But even something less tangible – such as changing your parents’ minds on why the women’s national soccer team deserves equal pay – could also be spun into a powerful story about what drives you to act and policies you’re passionate about.